apache/sling-old-svn-mirror/samples/espblog/README.txt

 http://localhost:8888/content/espblog/*.html must display the "Sling ESP blog sample" page, with the Home/Admin/New Post/... menu.

+If you get Sling's default HTML rendition instead ("Resource dumped by HtmlRendererServlet") that's probably because the "path-based-rtp" bundle is not installed.
+Run the above "mvn...clean install" command in the sling/samples/path-based-rtp folder to install it, and reload the page.

 Create a new post using the "New Post" menu.

 The post can include an attachment, if that's an image the included